ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-overview.markdown

 ##Budget, Credits and Throttling
 Burstable instances are given a **budget** of CPU credits.
-Credits are **consumed** when the instance uses computing and I/O resources, and are **accumulated**, up to a certain limit, when resources usage is low.
+Credits are **consumed** when the instance uses computing and I/O resources, and are **accumulated**, up to a certain limit, when resource usage is low.

 * **Burstable INSTANCES and throttling**
   When an instance's budget is consumed, its services are throttled.